jls42/BabelFishAI/README-en.md

 *   Extension options (display, translation, banner colors, etc.).
 *   Language preferences for translation.

-These data are stored locally on your computer, in the Chrome extension storage.
+These data are stored locally on your computer, in the browser extension storage.

 ### Error Handling
 Possible errors (missing API key, transcription error, etc.) are defined in the `constants.js` file.
 The `api-utils.js` and `text-processing.js` functions handle potential API call errors with improved messages based on the HTTP code.
 The `content.js` displays error messages to the user via a banner at the bottom of the page.